reepblue/Leadwerks5Template/README.md

 ## To Install
 1. Clone the repo to anywhere on your disk.
-2. Copy the "Include" and "Libs" folders and paste it into "Engine"
+2. Copy the "Include" and "Libs" folders and paste it into "Source/Engine"
 3. You can use "genertate_testapp.bat" to generate a simple app using the engine.
-4. Once that builds, copy the dlls from the SDK and paste it into the newly created folder under "Projects"
+4. Once that builds, copy the dlls from the SDK and paste it into the newly created project folder under "Projects"

 ## Notes